 Since Laser Books had already published two of my titles, I offered them this one as well.
 Roger Elwood, the editor, liked it, but there was a problem: the book was too long to fit Laser's format of 50-60,000 words.
 He wondered whether I could cut it down to that length, but I told him absolutely not; it was already pretty much at the bare minimum for the story I wanted to tell.
 The next solution was to break it into two books -- but since Laser Books were supposed to be complete in each volume, could I make the two halves read like independent books?

 To get my baby out to the public, I gave in on this point; Laser published it as Scavenger Hunt and Finish Line.
 The break in the middle of the story is totally artificial.
 Toward the ending of the first book, I added some fake conflict to cause the characters to break off the Hunt, and then I added two chapters at the beginning of the second book to recap what happened in the first and to jumpstart the story again.

-I snipped some parts and changed or expanded others.
-If you read the previous
+way I snipped some parts and changed or expanded others.
+If you

-two-volume version, you might find this a significantly different experience.
+read the previous two-volume version, you might find this a

 An interesting note about the Laser artwork.
 The Laser Book covers were all painted by multi-Hugo winning artist Kelly Freas.
 At the time he did the cover for Finish Line, he had never met me nor seen any pictures of me; but going just by the description in the book, the character whose face appears on the cover of Finish Line does indeed bear a startling resemblance to the way I looked in those days.